QCA Code compliance

 (QCA Principle 8)

-The Company actively promotes integrity in its dealings with internal employees, candidates / workers, shareholders, customers and suppliers and the authorities of the countries in which our operating subsidiaries operate.
+The Company actively promotes integrity in its dealings with internal employees, candidates / workers, shareholders, clients and suppliers and the authorities of the countries in which our operating subsidiaries operate.
 The Board recognises that the reputations of our Group companies are valuable assets gained over a long period and must be protected.
 The Group has Codes of Conduct, including those for dealing with gifts, hospitality, corruption, fraud and inside information.
-The Board requires that all Group companies and employees adhere to the Empresaria Code of Conduct, which can be found on the Company's website here.
+The Board requires that all Group companies and employees adhere to the Empresaria Code of Conduct.

 Our operating subsidiaries are required to ensure that advertising and public communications avoid untruths or overstatements.
 They are also expected to build relationships with suppliers based on mutual trust and endeavour to pay suppliers on time and in accordance with agreed terms of business.

-For more information on corporate social responsibility see pages 28 and 29 of the Company's 2018 Annual Report.
+Further details on corporate social responsibility are set out on pages 32 to 33 of the Company's 2019 Annual Report.

 In accordance with the Companies Act 2006 and the Company’s Articles of Association, each of the Directors has a duty to avoid a situation where they have, or might have, a direct or indirect interest that conflicts, or potentially may conflict, with the Company’s interests.
 The Company has established procedures for the disclosure by Directors of any such conflicts for the Board to consider and, if appropriate, authorise.
 If such a conflict exists, the relevant Director is excused from consideration of the relevant matter.
 All additional external responsibilities taken on by Directors during the year were considered by the Board for any actual or potential conflicts that may arise.
 The Board is satisfied that the independence of the Directors who have additional external responsibilities is not compromised.